 Install MySQL 5.7

-If you want to try the older version of MySQL, then install MySQL 5.7 on your machine.
+If you want to try the older version of MySQL, then install MySQL 5.7 on your machine with the below command.

-After the installation of MySQL, you can start MySQL server using the following command.
+After the installation of MySQL, you can start the MySQL server using the following command.

 Secure MySQL server